ShaileshRawat1403/tech-docs/tech-writer-portfolio/01-internal-communications/policy-update-notification.md

 # Policy Update Notification

-Use this template to announce new or updated internal policies.
-Clarity, relevance, and timely delivery are key to ensuring the update is understood and adopted by employees.
+Use this template to announce new or revised internal policies.
+Clear and timely communication ensures employees are informed, understand required actions, and feel included in organizational changes.

 ---

-## Purpose
+## Overview

-Policy updates often impact team operations, expectations, and compliance.
-This template helps ensure that employees:
-- Understand what is changing and why
-- Know when the policy takes effect
-- Have access to the full policy details
-- Know whom to contact with questions
+Policy updates often affect workflows, responsibilities, or compliance expectations.
+Communicating these changes effectively prevents confusion and supports adoption across teams.

 ---

+## Why It Matters

+Well-structured policy announcements:

+- Provide transparency into organizational decision-making
+- Ensure timely compliance with legal, procedural, or operational updates
+- Clarify expectations and support employees in navigating change
+- Reduce back-and-forth questions by surfacing key information up front

+---

+## Prerequisites

+Before sending the policy update:

+- Confirm policy version has been reviewed and approved by stakeholders (e.g., Legal, HR, IT)
+- Update relevant links to documents, FAQs, and knowledge base articles
+- Prepare any required acknowledgment workflows (e.g., HRIS prompts, LMS confirmations)

+---

+## Tasks

-## Structure
+### Policy Update Structure

+Use this consistent format when crafting your internal message:

 ```
 Subject: [Policy Update] [Short Policy Title]

+Hi [Team/All],

 1. What’s Changing
-   A clear and simple summary of what’s new or revised.
+A clear summary of the specific updates.

 2. Why This Matters
-   Explain the rationale behind the update (legal, procedural, operational, etc.).
+A brief explanation of the purpose or rationale behind the change.

 3. When It Takes Effect
-   Include effective date, grace periods, or deadlines.
+Effective date and any grace period for compliance.

 4. What You Need to Do
-   Highlight required actions, acknowledgments, or training (if any).
+Instructions, action items, or systems that require employee interaction.

 5. Resources
-   - Link to full policy document
-   - FAQs, training material, or help center
+Links to the full policy, FAQs, or training modules.

 6. Contact
-   Whom to reach out to with questions or clarification.
+Who to reach out to for questions or clarifications.
 ```

 ---

-## Sample Announcement
+## Example

 ```
 Subject: [Policy Update] Remote Work Eligibility Guidelines – Effective Aug 1